Classical Mediterranean and Middle East majors pursue a wide variety of careers and interests after Macalester, as you can see.

 Irene Gibson ’15 received a Fulbright grant to conduct research in Kuwait and is now pursuing a Master’s in International Relations at Oxford.

 Megan Renslow ’15 is attending law school at the University of Wisconsin–Madison.

-Rachel Wilson ’15 is at San Jose State University earning a Master of Fine Arts in Creative Writing.
+Rachel Wilson ’15 is at the University of Southern California earning a Master of Fine Arts in Writing for Screen and Television.

 Rebecca (Boylan) Moorman ’14 received her MA in classics, and is pursuing a PhD in classical philology at the University of Wisconsin–Madison.

 Joey Frankl ’14 is completing a Masters in Classical Archaeology at CU Boulder.

 Salman Haji’ 14 received the Charles and Eleanor Iversen DC Scottish Rite Scholarship to attend the School of International Service (SIS), Washington, DC.

 Nora Kassner ’14 worked for two years as a community organizer for Jewish Community Action in St. Paul, Minn, before beginning a PhD program in Public History at the University of California, Santa Barbara.

 Jiaochen Ke ’14 is attending medical school University of Minnesota.